cojette/UserPatternwithCommandLine/userpattern.md

 # Conclusion

+- Data Analysis: Back To The Basic

-- User Pattern : useful, important and easy
+- User Pattern : Useful, important and easy

-- Handful command-line tools for simple data analysis
+- csvkit: Handful command-line tools for simple data analysis

  - Handful of options cover 90% of use cases